sourcecred/docs/docs/beta/introduction.md

 # The Solution of SourceCred

-*[Make the connection for the reader that SourceCred is the bridge from point A (today's society and its problems) to point B (the vision we painted a picture of).*\
+[//]: # (Make the connection for the reader that SourceCred is the bridge from point A -today's society and its problems to point B -the vision we painted a picture of-)
-*This is where you can give a succinct description of SC's:*

 * *basic functions and features (the nuts and bolts like cred, grain, boosting, contribution graphs, et)*
 * *the connection between algorithm and a community's social norms which makes SourceCred more finessed, aligned, empowering, and less game-able.*